 Magnesium is naturally found in both animal (e.g. fish) and plant-based foods, as well as certain beverages.
 Green leafy vegetables, beans, legumes, nuts, seeds, whole grains, and certain fruits are good sources of magnesium.
 In general, foods high in fiber are also high in magnesium.

 Pumpkin seeds, chia seeds, almonds, and spinach are the richest common foods in magnesium.
-They provide 19-37% of the required daily intake per serving!
+They provide 19-37% of the recommended daily intake per serving!

 Whole grains have decent amounts of magnesium as well.
 On the contrary, refined grains contain negligible amounts of magnesium.
 The removal of the nutrient-rich germ and bran substantially decreases the magnesium content of the grain.